-As Regional Depository for the Federal Depository Library Program (FDLP), we oversee the discard process for federal documents’ depositories throughout Ohio.
-This process is governed by the United States Government Printing Office and described in Federal Depository Library Handbook, chapter 12.
+As Regional Depository for the Federal Depository Library Program (FDLP), the State Library of Ohio oversees the discard process for federal documents’ depositories throughout Ohio.
+This process is governed by the United States Government Publishing Office and described in Federal Depository Library Handbook, chapter 12.

 Preparing to Discard